acgc99/Godot-AppComponents/addons/app_components/README.md

 This add-on is a collection of nodes for GUI design.
 They are intended to be the building blocks for you app, not the final widgets.

+With these components you design widgets as independent scenes, that are then attached to the pages/screens of your app (see [Project Showcase](#projectshowcase).

 | About      | Current Release                     |
 |------------|-------------------------------------|
 | Version    | 1.0.0 **(under development)**       |